-Prepare to be spooked by the Purple People Eater colour changing Halloween cocktail!
+Prepare to be spooked by the Purple People Eater Halloween cocktail!
 Featuring a natural ingredient with magical color changing properties.
 Make this Halloween drink EVEN SPOOKIER with some edible fake blood around the rim of the glass…

 I have been sitting on this cocktail for several weeks debating whether or not to post the recipe.
 If I am being completely honest, part of the reason for this procrastination is that I didn’t know what to name it.
 It looks straight out of Monsters Inc. to me, but that’s not very scary now, is it…

 Then, just I was about to throw in the towel, my friend Julia jumped in with the perfect name ‘One Eyed One Horned Flying Purple People Eater’!!

 This is actually the title of a very catchy song – just Google it and prepare to dance around with your kids (or dogs) for a little bit 😉